One simple change in the kitchen can make a big difference in reducing waste and saving money: switching to entirely to cloth instead of paper.

 Setting up the System

 If you’re just switching to a paper-free kitchen, setting up a good system for using cloth greatly simplifies things.
-I have cloth napkins, microfiber cloths and huck towels in easily accessible places around the kitchen so that even the kids can use them.
+I have cloth napkins, cotton rags, and huck towels in easily accessible places around the kitchen so that even the kids can use them.
 I also have a place where used towels go so they can be washed.

-We keep cloth napkins by the table in a cabinet and huck towels and microfiber in a drawer by the sink.
+We keep cloth napkins by the table in a cabinet and huck towels and cotton rags in a drawer by the sink.

-The kids are responsible for setting the table before meals and cleaning up after so I’ve made sure that they can easily reach the napkins and the microfiber cloth to clean the table after meals.
-When they are done, used cloths go in to a small basket under the sink.
+The kids are responsible for setting the table before meals and cleaning up after so I’ve made sure that they can easily reach the napkins and cleaning cloths to clean the table after meals.
+When they are done, used cloths go into a small basket under the sink.
 With our family size, I’ve found it helpful to have on hand:

 - 2 dozen or more huck towels